 Interior comfort is very good with well-padded seats and armrests, and plenty of room up front.
 Legroom is fairly good in the back, although headroom is at a bit of a premium for the taller folks out there due to the sloping roofline, but that’s just the price you pay for improved aerodynamics.
 The larger battery pack than in hybrid models does intrude on boot space slightly as well, it should be noted, but its 357 litre boot is still a perfectly usable size.
 The additional interior storage though, particularly in the centre console where the lack of a transmission frees up a massive amount of storage space, does make up for that somewhat, however.

-While it does feature a larger battery pack than before, the other mechanical underpinnings of the Ioniq Electric remain the same as before, meaning a front-mounted permanent magnet synchronous motor making 100kW and 295Nm driving the front wheels, with a 7.412-ratio single-speed reduction gear taking the place of an unnecessary transmission.
+While it does feature a larger battery pack than before, the other mechanical underpinnings of the Ioniq Electric remain largely the same as before, meaning a front-mounted permanent magnet synchronous motor making 100kW (up a touch from its previous 88kW) and 295Nm driving the front wheels, with a 7.412-ratio single-speed reduction gear taking the place of an unnecessary transmission.